gscrow/dressipi-com/company/about-us.markdown

   - title: Our Mission
     subtitle: We set up Dressipi to help the fashion industry change
-    body: "Our mission is to transform how retailers engage with their customers through deeper, entirely personalised experiences; and use data to advance the buying and merchandising processes. <br/><br/>\nWe believe this combination optimises demand and supply, giving retailers the profitability to invest in creating better products and services, and to tackle the issue of waste in the industry.
+    body: "Our mission is to transform how retailers engage with their customers through deeper, entirely personalized experiences; and use data to advance the buying and merchandising processes. <br/><br/>\nWe believe this combination optimizes demand and supply, giving retailers the profitability to invest in creating better products and services, and to tackle the issue of waste in the industry.
       <br/><br/>\nWe deliver genuine results, quickly and work with the world’s leading